 Marketing & Communications Manager

-Nathan's role at Lauderdale House is to promote the huge variety of events and activities taking place at the house, as well as keeping our website and social media up-to-date.
+Marie's role at Lauderdale House is to promote the huge variety of events and activities taking place at the house, as well as keeping our website and the press up-to-date.

-Contact Nathan about press and advertising, or to buy tickets for events and classes.
+Contact Marie about press and advertising, or to buy tickets for events and classes.

 Natasha Smith